-- Track the progress of all pupils and vulnerable groups to ensure appropriate progress is maintained. - To maintain and accelerate the progress of pupils receiving Pupil Premium funding and ensure that Pupil Premium expenditure continues to have a positive impact on outcomes for those pupils targeted. - To track the attendance of all groups to ensure all groups attend school regularly. - To promote equality and diversity at all times at Teagues Bridge through all areas of school life.
+- To track the progress of all pupils and vulnerable groups to ensure appropriate progress is maintained. - To maintain and accelerate the progress of pupils receiving Pupil Premium funding and ensure that Pupil Premium expenditure continues to have a positive impact on outcomes for those pupils targeted. - To ensure that there are high levels of attendance for all pupil groups with an emphasis on pupils in receipt of the pupil premium grant (PPG) and pupils with SEND. - To always promote equality and diversity at Teagues Bridge through all areas of school life.